 You can join our family.
 If you are interested in playing drums or bagpipes with our band please join us for a practice session and see what we’re all about!
 Free group instruction is available for students at all levels.

-We meet at 7:00 pm at two different locations each month.
+We meet at 7:00 pm at two different locations.
+See below for dates and locations.

 Piping lessons are structured to bring you along a specific path of achievement, from learning the scale on the practice chanter to playing standard tunes on the bagpipes while marching with the band.

 Along the way, you will have evaluations and the opportunity to move to the next stage of the band.
 You control the pace with which you progress.
 We have three group levels: the Novice Chanter Group, the Novice Bagpipe Group, and the Intermediate/Performing Band Member Group.

 Contact Pipe Sergeant Dennis Duncan with your questions.

 Scottish drumming is a mix of several different styles of drumming that is both fun and challenging.
 If you have a passion for the drums, come see what we have to offer!